Recommendations for Selecting a Violin Bow

 The beginner will benefit from a bow that feels stable in the hand and has a warm

-tone and forgiving attack.
+tone and soft, forgiving attack.
 Beginners should avoid cheap bows that are warped,

-twisted, and/or overly-flexible, bright sounding bows that emphasize squeaks and squawks,
+twisted, and/or overly-flexible, bows with a sharp attack that may emphasize squeaks and squawks,

 and ultra-light bows that require a professional's hand to keep stable.